tgilbert12990/daddyleagues-groupme-bot/README.md

   * if no key is specified, it returns a list of images
 * youtube [key]: Returns youtube info based on the key
   * key: a key that exists in the youtube portion of config.xml
-  * if no key is specified, it returns all youtube info
+  * if no key is specified, it returns all youtube info\
+* rings [key]: Returns ring (Super Bowl wins) count based on the key
+  * key: the player's game handle (psn name or xbox live name or just whatever you call them)
+  * if no key is specified, it returns a list of the people with rings in order of most to least
 * custom [key]: Returns custom info based on the key
   * key: a key that exists in the custoim portion of config.xml
   * if no key is specified, it returns all custom info
+* 8ball [question]: returns one of the 20 magic 8-ball replies
 * emoji [key]: Returns an emoji based on the key
   * key: a key that exists in the emoji portion of config.xml
   * if no key is specified, it returns all emoji keys
-* key: shorthand for "info key", "img key", "custom key", and "emoji key"
+* key: shorthand for "custom key", "info key", "img key", "youtube key", and "emoji key"
-  * searches "info" first, then "img" if not found
+  * searches in the following order:
+    * custom
+    * info
+    * img
+    * youtube
+    * emoji
+* help: returns a help message

 #### Admin